diederickh/tinylib/docs/source/api.rst

    :param int&: ``w`` (out) Reference to the width result.
 We will set the width value of the loaded image to ``w``.
    :param int&: ``h`` (out) Reference to the height result.
 We will set the height value of the loaded image to ``h``.
    :param int&: ``nchannels`` (out) The number of color channels in the loaded png.
+   :param int*: ``allocated`` (out,in) The number of bytes in the ``pix`` parameter.
+When given this must hold the correct value of the buffer size.
+We will try to reuse or reallocate the buffer.
+The ``allocated`` param may be 0 (it will just allocate a new buffer then.)
    :returns: true on success, else false

-.. cpp:function:: bool rx_load_jpg(std::string file, unsigned char** pix, int& w, int& height, int& nchannels)
+.. cpp:function:: bool rx_load_jpg(std::string file, unsigned char** pix, int& w, int& height, int& nchannels, int* allocated)

    Loads a JPG file, see ``rx_load_png`` for an example as the function works the same, but only loads a JPG.
+   See https://gist.github.com/roxlu/9b9d555cf784385d67ba for examples on how to load using the same memory buffer.

    :param string: ``file`` Load the jpg from this filepath.
    :param unsigned char*: ``pix`` (out) We will allocate a ``unsigned char`` buffer for you; you need to delete this buffer yourself!
    :param int&: ``w`` (out) Reference to the width result.
 We will set the width value of the loaded image to ``w``.
    :param int&: ``h`` (out) Reference to the height result.
 We will set the height value of the loaded image to ``h``.
    :param int&: ``nchannels`` (out) The number of color channels in the loaded jpg.
+   :param int*: ``allocated`` (out,in) The number of bytes in the ``pix`` parameter.
+When given this must hold the correct value of the buffer size.
+We will try to reuse or reallocate the buffer.
+The ``allocated`` param may be 0 (it will just allocate a new buffer then.)
    :returns: true on success, else false

 .. cpp:function:: bool rx_save_jpg(std::string file, unsigned char* pix, int width, int height, int nchannels, int quality = 80, bool flip = false, J_COLOR_SPACE colorSpace, J_DCT_METHOD dctMethod = JDCT_FASTEST)